 You need to spend time accessing your ability to be mindful.
 The good news is that mindfulness is innate which means everyone already has it in them.
 They just need to spend time accessing it.

 Mindfulness is not exotic.
-Many think only certain people are born with mindfulness or that it’s a super special ability.
+Many think only certain people are born with mindfulness, or that it’s a super special ability.
 This is not true.
 Mindfulness is already familiar to everyone because we are all able to do it with some practice.

 Mindfulness has proven to be positive for both your health and your happiness.
 It can also allow you to form better relationships both in your personal life and your work life.
 When you are mindful, you can give others your full attention, which allows you to form deeper connections.